We explain the different types of asphalt products, paints and markers used when highway services are performed.

 Epoxy couple with glass beads is a far more durable marking material under asphalt products and is designed to be used in Arizona’s higher elevation areas (those that are above 4,000 feet) to withstand damage caused by snowplows.
 This option is a two-part system, with one part of hardener and two parts resin being mixed under high pressure before being sprayed.
 While epoxy is expensive (the most expensive option available), it is without a doubt the most durable pavement marking options applied by ADA-Striping contractors.
 It is a low-profile marking and is about 15 to 25 mils thick.
 Epoxy’s durability, and the fact that it is a low-profile application makes it one of the best pavement marking options considering that it handles snow plow damage quite well.

-Asphalt paving companies are expected to install the industry’s full range of preformed pavement marking tapes.
+Asphalt repair companies are expected to install the industry’s full range of preformed pavement marking tapes.
 Reflective tape is a sturdy material used in symbols, crosswalks, legends, and in lane line applications that require highly reflective/durable, yet low maintenance materials.

 Recessed/Raised Marker Placement